brookemstevens/brooke-stevens-portfolio/README.md

 &nbsp;

+### 🚫  From-scratch Naive Bayes spam detection web app and Chrome extension  🚫

+- In this project, I built a spam detection system using a Naive Bayes model implemented from scratch using only Python's math libraries (no ML libraries) deployed as both a Flask web app and a Chrome browser extension

+  - The **spam_app** folder contains the Flask web application

+  - The **spam_extension** folder contains the Chrome extension and its Flask backend

+  - `requirements.txt` lists all Python dependencies needed to run either component

+  - - The **README.md** includes setup and installation instructions for both the web app and Chrome extension

+&nbsp;

 ### 🩻  Pneumonia diagnosis using chest x-ray images  🩻

 - In this project, I performed SVD and fine-tuned 4 classification models to identify pneumonia in x-ray scans